 The first show held there was a resounding success, attracting more than double the usual number of visitors.
 Each year since, we have continued improving the land to accommodate larger marquees, more rings for the ever-expanding livestock sections, permanent display arenas, and more agricultural and community–related events, with local produce, crafts, stands and competitions for our visitors, particularly for children.

-We can share our success with other societies, groups or individuals in the North West, by offering the use of the New Showground for their events and publishing the details on the News page.
+We hope to share our success with other societies, groups or individuals by offering the use of the New Showground for their events and publishing the details on the News page.
 To take advantage of this, please contact the secretary.

 By having an advertising banner at our shows, sponsoring an event, or becoming a subscriber, you can help to ensure the continuation of a tradition which is slowly but surely dying out in most urban and many rural areas.

-The society has continued to promote the traditional sights, produce and crafts of Lancashire, particularly from Great Harwood and the surrounding areas and we now include more of the local community - groups, schools and individuals - in our events and invite you to use the links above and on the left to browse our pages and discover what we have to offer.
+The society has continued to promote the traditional sights, produce and crafts of Lancashire, particularly from Great Harwood and the surrounding areas and we now include more of the local community - groups, schools and individuals - in our events and invite you to use the links to browse our pages and discover what we have to offer.